deathnail298-creator/Kaizen-AI-Integration-Model/docs/INSTRUCTOR_SLIDE_DECK.md

 Slide 1 — Title Slide

 Kaizen AI Integration Model™
-A Practical, Reliable Human–AI Workflow for Real Work Instructor Name · Institution · Date
+A Disciplined Human–AI Workflow for Real Work Instructor Name · Institution · Date

-Slide 2 — Why Kaizen Exists
+2. Slide 2 — “Why Kaizen Exists”

+This slide is conceptually correct but reads like internal notes.

+Current bullets:

 AI is powerful but unreliable when used casually